explore more. DISCOVER it. TRAIN up.

 Couples

-Interpersonal dynamics are challenging for all relationships, not just romantic ones.
-Conjoint work with couples involves understanding and bridging the divide between any two people (e.g., neighbors, co-workers, friends and siblings).
+Interpersonal dynamics are challenging for all relationships, not just romantic ones where people are dating, engaged, married, or co-parenting.
+Conjoint work with all couples involves understanding and bridging the divide between any two people (e.g., parents, siblings, friends, neighbors, co-workers).

 A lively group of friends joyfully jumping on steps outside a historic cathedral.